Have you heard of any advertisement claiming their product is “chemical-free?” How did you react?

 Step 2: Count the total number of valence electrons.
 The carbon group has 4 valence electrons, the nitrogen group has 5, the chalcogens (also known as the oxygen group) have 6, the halogen group has 7, and the noble gases have 8 valence electrons.
 In addition, hydrogen (H) has 1 valence electron, while beryllium (Be) has 2 valence electrons.

-Step 3: For negatively-charged species, add the charge to the total number of electrons.
-Meanwhile, for positively-charged species, subtract the charge from the total number of electrons.
+Step 3: Add the charge to the total number of electrons for negatively-charged species.
+Meanwhile, subtract the charge from the total number of electrons for positively-charged species.

 Step 5: For charged species, the structure must be enclosed in a square bracket, with its net charge written as a superscript.